 I’ve got good news for you.
 They do.
 And there is something that can help.

-If you haven’t attended a PASS session, it’s not too late.
+If you haven’t attended a Peer Assisted Study Session (PASS), it’s not too late.
 PASS runs exam sessions (aka intensive PASS) for you to compare your notes, discuss topics you find difficult and go over weekly materials for the course.
 PASS sessions are prepared and run by a student PASS leader who previously achieved excellent results in your course.
 These sessions are free and their purpose it to provide you with all the equipment to smash that exam.
-PASS sessions are currently online and easily accessible via your Blackboard site.
+PASS sessions are currently online and easily accessible via your Canvas site.

 Let me take you back to a time where an inexperienced first-year student had an exam on microeconomics.